Sam8239/Logify/README.md

 #### Database Configuration:

-- Similar to the log ingestor, it uses SQLite for local storage and Elasticsearch for search capabilities.
+- Similar to the log ingestor, it uses PostgreSQL for local storage and Elasticsearch for search capabilities.

-#### SQLite Database:
+#### PostgreSQL Database:

-- The `create_sqlite_database` function creates a table named `logs` with columns similar to the log ingestor.
+- The `create_PostgreSQL_database` function creates a table named `logs` with columns similar to the log ingestor.
-- The `query_logs_sqlite` function queries logs from SQLite based on specified filters.
+- The `query_logs_PostgreSQL` function queries logs from PostgreSQL based on specified filters.

 #### Elasticsearch Querying: